-- Addition of 12.5% of bark fines or 6.3% each of bark fines and mature green waste compost, together with additional water, to peat casing was either beneficial or neutral to mushroom yield. - Recycled cooked-out casing could be used at 25% with no effect on mushroom yield.
-A MushComb casing separator machine or inserting a plastic mesh between the compost and casing layers were shown to be possible options in recycling spent casing. - Mushroom yields from casing prepared from rewetted blocking peat and milled peat fines were comparable with those from wet dug peat casings. - Positive Taqman PCR test results for P. tolaasii and large increases in Pseudomonas sp. populations in the casing from application to after the 2nd flush generally corresponded with the occurrence of moderate or severe bacterial blotch.
+- Addition of 12.5% of bark fines or 6.3% each of bark fines and mature green waste compost (GWC), with water, to peat casing was either beneficial or neutral to mushroom yield - Recycled cooked-out casing used at 25% had no overall effect on mushroom yield.
+A MushComb casing separator machine is a possible option in recycling spent casing in the shelf system.
+The recycled casing could be added to fresh casing in the conveyor to a head-end filler of shelves - Positive Taqman PCR test results for P. tolaasii and large increases in Pseudomonas sp. populations in the casing from application to after the second flush generally corresponded with the occurrence of moderate or severe bacterial blotch